roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-10 ****** byStoryTeller07© Brandi had lapped at her new mistress like a good little kitten.
+Brandi had lapped at her new mistress like a good little kitten.
 First her nipples, then between her legs she had licked and licked.
 She worked hard, giving her mistress an orgasm that helped the mistress sleep.

  Brandi was lying awake wondering what was to become of her.
 It had been a turbulent few weeks and she missed her friend, Kelly.